-Job seekers often want to know if they should include their GPA on their resume.
+Job seekers often want to know if they should include their grade point average (GPA) on their resume.
 Should you only include it if it’s higher than 3.0?
 When should you not include it on your resume?

-Here is what career expert, Alison Green had to say:
+Here is what career expert Alison Green had to say:

 This leads us to our next question.

 A 2016 study showed that on a scale of 1-5, employers had a score of 3.5 when it comes to a high GPA importance (over 3.0).

 As you can see from the chart above, your major, leadership experience, and extracurricular activities all influence employers' opinions more than your GPA.

 It's also interesting to note that those factors and your GPA are all ranked more important than the school you attended, volunteer work, foreign language competency, and experience studying abroad.

 This isn't to say that all of these factors aren't important--when included correctly, all of these experiences can be part of a great resume.
 However, it helps you to see that your GPA isn't a make-it-or-break-it qualification for the majority of employers.

 Not all employers care about your grades.
 You can expect larger companies to care, but startups and small companies don't usually care about your GPA.